Getting your Trinity Audio player ready...

 The text explained that the manifestation of companions took on the form and qualities of the Void’s revelation, but the user’s soul and purpose determined its “archetype.”

-The asterisk referred to tiny letters at the bottom of the page that read, “see: Companion Archetypes.”
+The asterisk referred to tiny letters at the bottom of the page that read, “See: Companion Archetypes.”

 I worked my index finger and speed-reading skills in overdrive, dashing through information.
 Under groupings called classifications, I read through hundreds of archetypes ranging from animals like hawks and leopards to supernatural beings like ghosts and succubi to entities that I could not fathom.

 As badly as I wanted to find a correlation, nothing matched Shellie.
 Nearing the end of the reference pages, I was ready to dismiss my deductions as delusional.
-Then I saw the answer that snapped my puzzle pieces together.